 Westminster Foundation for Democracy (WFD) and Kaleidoscope Trust (KT) implemented a joint programme that focused on 16 Commonwealth countries in Africa, the Eastern Caribbean, Asia, and the Pacific that retain laws and policies that discriminate against women and girls, and LGBT+ people.
 The programme supported local decision-makers and civic actors as they progress towards a more equal and inclusive world.

-The programme is funded by the UK Foreign, Commonwealth and Development Office (FCDO) through the Conflict, Security and Stability Fund (CSSF) as part of the Commonwealth Equality Project.
-It runs from October 2020 through to March 2021.
+The programme was funded by the UK Foreign, Commonwealth and Development Office (FCDO) through the Conflict, Security and Stability Fund (CSSF) as part of the Commonwealth Equality Project (CEP).

 Avenues to equality and inclusion

 By creating space and opportunity for enhanced collaboration and engagement between lawmakers and civil society organisations, CEP worked to foster an environment in which local decision-makers and civil society actors were better able to advance equality and ensure that women and girls, and LGBT+ people were included in politics and society.